 In recent years, the pound has also lost some ground to a US dollar that has been remarkably resilient in the face of subdued global growth, widespread monetary policy tightening and geopolitical upheaval.

-However, in March 2024 Bloomberg reported that the UK economy seems to be holding up better than expected with its high interest rate, which meant the British pound was beating more than 90% of the world’s currencies.
+In March 2024 Bloomberg reported that the UK economy seemed to be holding up better than expected with its high interest rate, which meant the British pound was beating more than 90% of the world’s currencies.

 Cash Rate Divergence Key To Appreciation Over GBP?